parikshitkumar1/Contour_Finder/README.md

 ---

 ## Contour_Finder
-Returns the coordinates of the center of mass of the contours formed by the buoys in the given image.
+Returns the coordinates of the center of mass of the contours formed by the buoys in the given image

 ---